zbynekdrlik/obs-yt-player/README.md

 create_new_ytplayer.bat worship
 ```

-This creates a new instance in seconds!
+This creates a new instance in seconds - no questions asked!
 See [Multi-Instance Setup](#multi-instance-setup) for details.

 **⚠️ BREAKING CHANGE in v4.1.0**: Source names are now prefixed with the instance name to avoid OBS conflicts.
 See [Migration Guide](#migration-from-v40x-to-v41x) below.